Part 1: Aiming For Euphoria With ALA Chelation

 - Seasonal allergies

-I believe these symptoms are in part due to the fact that mercury wreaks havoc all over the body.
-Mercury hides away in bones, fatty tissue, and organs, and crosses the blood brain barrier (BBB) where it binds with the fatty organ known as the brain and disrupts numerous biological processes.
-But what I learned later was the real kicker: Mercury and electromagnetic field radiation (EMR) have a synergistic negative effect causing many of the symptoms.
+Mercury not only stays in the body for a long time, it wreaks havoc all over the body.
+It hides away in bones, fatty tissue, and organs, and crosses the blood brain barrier (BBB) where it binds with the fatty organ known as the brain and disrupts numerous biological processes.
+But the real kicker: Mercury and electromagnetic field radiation (EMR) have a synergistic negative effect causing many of the symptoms above.

 To my knowledge, Alpha Lipoic Acid (ALA) may be the only way to move mercury out of the brain. [*See update below] So I moved from detoxing to chelating with frequent, low-doses of ALA around my one year amalgam-free anniversary and set out to learn as much as I possibly could.